justin13601/ACES/docs/source/terminology.md

 ##### Indexing Timestamp

-If a 'index_timestamp' field is specified in exactly one defined window in the task configuration, a column will be created to serve as an index for the output cohort.
+If an 'index_timestamp' field is specified in exactly one defined window in the task configuration, a column will be created to serve as an index for the output cohort.
 This timestamp can be manually specified to any start or end timestamp of any desired window; however, it should represent the timestamp at which point a prediction can be made (ie., at the end of the `input` windows).